sarl/sarl-jekyll-website/publications/index.md

 This page lists publications that have used or cited SARL (or Janus 2.x) software and/or models.

 This list is by no means complete or exhaustive.
-If you are using and/or citing SARL in your work, or you know of work that is not listed, please send the relevant citations to (stephane.galland@utbm.fr)[mailto:stephane.galland@utbm.fr].
+If you are using and/or citing SARL in your work, or you know of work that is not listed, please send the relevant citations to [stephane.galland@utbm.fr](mailto:stephane.galland@utbm.fr).

 # 1. Citing SARL